C0mposer/Spyro-1-Practice-Rom/wiki/10-level-specific.md

 ### Game Over During Credits

-While the credits cutscene is playing, hold **Start** to trigger a **Game Over**.
-This is used in RTA runs to skip the credits and return to the title screen faster.
+While Spyro is dying during credits skip, hold **Start** to trigger a **Game Over**.
+This is useful when doing Gnasty's World homeworld runs, where you want to get a CS:GO.

 ---

 ## Gnasty's Loot — Plane Teleports

 Warp directly to a plane section with the required keys already given.
-Allows quick practice of individual plane segments without completing the earlier planes first.
+Allows quick practice of individual planes without completing the earlier parts of the level.

 | Action | Input | Destination |
 |---|---|---|